Fuitad/string-sequencer/readme.md

 ### Formatting

-You can also add a sprintf compatible pattern to format the output
+You can also add a sprintf compatible pattern to format the output.

 ```php
 $str = "http://www.google.com/page[:1:1:5:%02d:].html";